-Christmas approaches and the kids are bubbling with their perennial questions about Santa and how he manages all those elves, not to mention the logistics of the North Pole, I find myself scrambling for answers.
+Christmas approaches and the kids are bubbly with questions about Santa and how he manages all those elves, not to mention the logistics of the North Pole, I find myself scrambling for answers.

-Our kids, having unearthed the mystery of the many mall Santas, have become a bit jaded.
+Our kids, having unearthed the mystery of the mall Santas, had become a bit jaded.
 I thought a trip to the North Pole might help restore their faith in the magic of the season.

-So on a frosty December evening, we ventured to North Conway and the Conway Scenic Railroad station, with our 6 & 8-year-old daughter and son in tow.
-We lined up, along with dozens of other anxious children for “The Polar Express,” the annual re-creation of the famed children’s book.
+So on a frosty December evening, we ventured to North Conway and the Conway Scenic Railroad station, with our kids in tow.
+We lined up, with dozens of anxious families for “The Polar Express, Journey to the North Pole” the annual re-creation of the famed children’s book.

-“The Polar Express” story, by Caldecott Medal winner Chris Van Allsburg, is about a boy who’s friends are “growing out” of Santa Claus.
-But this little boy believes, and his faith is rewarded one Christmas Eve when he is awakened by a steam train that pulls up in front of his house and takes him to the North Pole to meet the Big Guy in person.
+“The Polar Express” story, by Caldecott Medal winner Chris Van Allsburg, is about a boy’s friends “growing out” of Santa Claus.
+But this little boy believes, and his faith is rewarded Christmas Eve when he is awakened by a steam train that pulls up in front of his house and takes him to the North Pole to meet Santa himself.

-Awaiting our own train ride to the North Pole, we noticed several eager youngsters were dressed in their warm wintry pajamas, complete with fleecy robes and slippers.
+Awaiting our own train ride to the North Pole, kids were dressed in their warm wintry pajamas, complete with fleecy robes and slippers.
 “They must have read the book,” commented my son.

 The conductor called out, “All Aboard” as we stepped up to our train car.
-A few flakes of snow were beginning to fall; a delightful omen to what we all hoped would be a magical night.
+A few flakes of snow were beginning to fall; a delightful omen to a magical night.

-We got comfortable in our seats as the train whistled then began chugging along the tracks.
+We got comfortable in our seats as the train whistled then chugged along the tracks.
 Darkness settled outside and the lights of North Conway flickered through the ice-glazed windows.
 But we were toasty warm inside the heated train car.